io-aero/io-games/README.md

 - Run `make docker`

-- The Docker image named `iotemplateapp` is first created.
+- The Docker image named `iogames` is first created.

 - `docker2exe` is then used to convert the Docker image into an executable file.